Some training requires an examination to be completed. After the training courses

 If you will be applying X-ray energy to a human for diagnostic purposes, training and certification requirements are promulgated and given by the State of South Carolina Radiation Quality Standards Association (SCRQSA).
 The certificate that is given after completing SCRQSA training and registration requirements must be posted in a prominent visible location for all patients to review in the facility.

-The USC Radiation Safety Office does not provide separate training since the SCRQSA requirements are extensive.
-However, the USC Radiation Safety Office ensures that all USC staff that apply X-ray energy to humans are certified and that current certifications are posted.
+The university's Radiation Safety Office does not provide separate training since the SCRQSA requirements are extensive.
+However, the university's Radiation Safety Office ensures that all university staff that apply X-ray energy to humans are certified and that current certifications are posted.